4LT/respawn/README.md

 `respawn <input-file>`

-Reads `<input-file>` and spits out a processed map with the same suffixed with "-post".
+Reads `<input-file>` and spits out a processed map with the same name suffixed with "-post".

 `respawn <input-file> <output-file>`